rrabinovitch/adopt_dont_shop_paired/README.md

 This project built off of Garrett's solo project repo from week 1 of Module 2, Adopt Don't Shop.

 ## Overview
-Our project ERD can be seen here for a visual representation of the relationships between our database resources.
+For a visual representation of the relationships between our database resources, you may find our project ERD here: https://github.com/rrabinovitch/adopt_dont_shop_paired/blob/readme_update/erd.pdf.

 This project utilizes our recent learnings about one-to-many (`shelters`<>`pets`, `shelters`<>`shelter reviews`) and many-to-many relationships (`pets`<>`adoption applications`).
-As the ERD below shows, each shelter can have many pets and reviews - all of which have CRUD functionality.
+As the ERD shows, each shelter can have many pets and reviews - all of which have CRUD functionality.

 Additionally, adoption applications can be submitted for many pets, and each pet can have multiple applications submitted for it.
 Each application can be approved for any number of pets (ie, if an application is for 3 pets, it can be approved for 0, 1, 2, or 3 pets), and each approved `pet`<>`adoption application` relationship can be revoked as well.